 (Photo by New Line Cinema; courtesy Everett Digital)

-Amazon renewed the series for season 2, while season 1 is still early in pre-production in New Zealand, Deadline reported.
-Season 1 will have a break in filming so that the writers room can reassemble to write season 2 scripts, which may allow simultaneous or back-to-back filming of seasons 1 and 2.
+Amazon renewed the series for season 2 while season 1 was still early in pre-production in New Zealand, according to Deadline.
+The first season included a break in filming so that the writers room could reassemble to write season 2 scripts, which may allow for back-to-back filming of seasons 1 and 2.

 (Photo by Amazon Prime Video)